 - take any prescribed antibiotic until it’s gone

 Lung infections can be serious if not treated.
-In general, see a doctor if your cough lasts more than three weeks, or you’re having trouble breathing.
+In general, you may want to see a doctor if your cough lasts more than 3 weeks or you’re having trouble breathing.
 You can book an appointment with a doctor in your area using our Healthline FindCare tool.